For the first page of this review of Disney’s Art of Animation Resort, see this.

 The other room type, standard rooms in the Little Mermaid, is the subject of this page.

 And you can’t really compare them to each other.
 The relevant comparison for standard rooms at Art of Animation is standard rooms at the other four Value Resorts: Pop Century, All-Star Movies, All-Star Sports, and All-Star Music.

-Based on this comparison, standard rooms at Art of Animation outshine the alternatives, (except possibly queen bed rooms rooms at Pop Century, All-Star Movies, and some refurbed rooms at All-Star Music) and are this site’s most highly recommended value resort standard rooms.
+Based on this comparison, standard rooms at Art of Animation outshine the alternatives, (except possibly queen bed rooms rooms at Pop Century, All-Star Movies, and All-Star Music) and are this site’s most highly recommended value resort standard rooms.
 They have the highest kid appeal of any value resort—for both boys and girls—and this kid appeal outweighs for almost all families their slight deficits in convenience.